JOB SEARCH

 CONTRACTS

 A good employment contract can prevent a significant amount of disagreement between employer and employee.
 While not all veterinarians have an employment contract, many do, and all should.
 Generally, employment contracts spell out your job duties and expectations, define how you are compensated and deal with terminating employment – not only on the behalf of the employee, but on behalf of the employer.
-In some cases they will also include non-compete clauses (more on this later).

 As always, the best advice is to have a contract reviewed by an attorney prior to signing it.
 Depending on the complexity of the contract, this may or may not be necessary.
 Ask the attorney for prices/cost to review.
 I am a big fan of contracts and consider the contracting negotiation experience to be one of the most important conversations an associate and employer can have together.
-If your potential employer is not offering you a contract or if you are unable agree with the one offered, consider the VIN Foundation’s free, customizable Model Employment Contract as a great place to start your “conversation”!
+If your potential employer is not offering you a contract or if you are unable to agree with the one offered, consider the VIN Foundation’s free, customizable Model Employment Contract as a great place to start your “conversation”!

 WORKING WITH SUPPORT STAFF